rgalanakis/pynocle/README.txt

 ========

 Pynocle is a python module and API for the generation of software metrics.
 It aims to be as dead simple to use as possible.
-Simply create a pynocle.Monocle object, and call one of the makeawesome methods to generate all supported metrics!
+Simply create a pynocle.Monocle object, and call generate_all to generate all supported metrics!
 In the future, there will be much more configuration available.

 Currently supported metrics include: